gab23r/polaroids/README.md

-# Polars Generic
+# Polars on Steroiods!

-This package provides a generic extension to Polars `DataFrame`, allowing schema validation and custom validation logic through class-based definitions.
+This package provides a generic extension to Polars `DataFrame`, allowing data validation and typing goodies.

 ## Features
 - **Generic DataFrame**: Ensures type safety using Python's `TypedDict`.
-- **Schema Validation**: Automatically checks that the DataFrame conforms to the expected schema.
+- **Data Validation**: Checks that the DataFrame conforms to the expected schema.
-- **Custom Validation Hooks**: Define additional validation methods prefixed with `check_`.
+- **Custom Checks**: Leverage the power of polars expression to add custom checks.
-- **Improved Typing for Rows**: Provides better type safety for `rows(named=True)`.
+- **Lightweight**: No dependencies (except polars)!

 ## Installation